 Unfortunately, a week is neither practical nor reasonable for making lasting change.
 If you don’t want all your hard work to get undone, take your time.
-After all, starting your simple living journey with a mad dash doesn’t make much sense.
+After all, beginning your minimalism journey with a mad dash doesn’t make much sense.

 There is no perfect amount of time to complete this minimalist decluttering checklist.
 But I would recommend one week per category (maybe two weeks for your home if you have a lot of stuff).

 Go at your own pace, and remember: it’s not a race.
 It’s a lifestyle change.